ismet55555/Certified-Kubernetes-Administrator-Notes/README.md

     - Automatically given domain name of the following form
         - `<POD IP>.<NAMESPACE NAME>.pod.cluster.local`
         - NOTE: Pod IP address `.` replaced by `-`
             - Example: `192-168-10-100.default.pod.cluster.local`
-        - Another pod can communicate with this pod using this DNS name
+        - Another pod can communicate with this pod using this DNS name from any namespace
     - More useful with kubernetes services

-## Network Policies
+## NetworkPolicies (netpol)

 Kubernetes object that allows you to control the flow of network communication to and from the Pods